Xx-Nelson-xX/Parabellum/README.md

 Any issue(either balance or bug) or suggestion report it to me please!

 Also Sorry this is my first time using GitHub, I really need some advise of how it works

+Any support can help me, if you like donation, here is my Ko-fi link: ko-fi.com/xxnelsonxx78863

+THANKS FOR USING THE MOD :D